MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 ## Download the NYC GreenTaxi notebook

-We've created a sample notebook that will take you through all the necessary steps for loading data into your database using the Spark connector.
+We've created a sample notebook that takes you through all the necessary steps for loading data into your database using the Spark connector.

 1. Open the Azure Kusto Spark repository on GitHub to download the [NYC GreenTaxi notebook.](https://github.com/Azure/azure-kusto-spark/blob/master/samples/src/main/trident/NYC-GreenTaxi-Read-Write-Data-To-Kusto.ipynb).